achigbrow/kiddogo/docs/user-stories.md

 * [Home](https://achigbrow.github.io/kiddogo/)

 ## Parent User Stories
-As a parent of a young child, I want an app that will help me to provide structure, immediate feedback, and rewards to my child to encourage them to get dressed and ready for school in a reasonable amount of time in the morning.
-I should be able to customize settings for days and time, tasks, and timers.
+As a parent of a young child, I want an app that will help me to provide structure, immediate
+feedback, and rewards to my child to encourage them to get dressed and ready for school in a reasonable amount of time in the morning.
+I should be able to customize settings for days, time, and timers.
 I should also be able to review my child's weekly and monthly progress.

 * As a parent, I want the ability to select what calendar date the app will begin and end the game